zach-hunt/NutritionResearch/README.md

 for every food, drink, condiment, and corresponding size.

 ### Data Analysis
 The ongoing goal of the research project is to determine which fast food restaurants are healthier and provide a useful guide to individuals seeking responsible eating choices at those restaurants.
 This is a question for operations research and is being tackled with the help of Python and the Gurobi solver.

-More information to come!
+This solve can be seen in the ```NutritionModelling.ipynb``` Jupyter notebook.
+The conclusions are written to ```Bulk.xlsx``` and ```Bulk-Multi.xlsx``` (for the Sugar, Sodium, and Calories From Fat multi-objective).